stanisbilly/edx-class-saas/README.md

 edx-class-saas
 ==============

-Assignments from EdX's Software as a Service class (Ruby on Rails)
+BerkeleyX: CS169.1x Engineering Software as a Service Ruby on Rails